-Crosswalks describe how training programs, including apprenticeships, other standardized training, and industry certificates, compare to a college's current course offerings.
-Faculty evaluate the curriculum and learning outcomes of the prior training program to determine how well it matches the learning outcomes in their own courses.
-This creates a clearly articulated connection-a crosswalk-between the two sets of learning outcomes.
-Once a crosswalk is created, it can be used to grant students credits for their experience without additional assessments, and without re-assessing a common prior learning program.
+Crosswalks describe how training programs-including apprenticeships, other standardized training, and industry certificates-compare to a college's current course offerings.
+Faculty evaluate the curriculum and learning outcomes of the prior training program to determine how well it matches the learning outcomes in their courses.
+This creates an articulated connection-a crosswalk-between the two sets of learning outcomes.
+Once faculty create a crosswalk, it can be used to grant students credits for their experience without additional assessments, and without reassessing a common prior learning program.